SOCIAL IMPACT PRODUCER

 - Proven ability to supervise team members and provide skills development, training and mentorship.

 - Proven ability to manage a dynamic workload and operate effectively under pressure.

 - Ability to work at both a strategic and operational level.

 - Must have a Working with Children Check and Open Driver’s License.

-- Your application must consist of: 1) a one page cover letter outlining why you’d be perfect for the role, 2) a statement (two pages max) addressing the Key Selection Criteria outlining your relevant skills and experience, 3) an up-to-date CV (two pages max) and 4) the names and contact details of three professional referees emailed as a single PDF with your name and the position title as the document’s name.
+- Your application must consist of: 1) a one page cover letter outlining why you’d be perfect for the role, 2) a statement (three pages max) addressing the Key Selection Criteria outlining your relevant skills and experience, 3) an up-to-date CV (two pages max) and 4) the names and contact details of three professional referees emailed as a single PDF with your name and the position title as the document’s name.
 Please keep in mind that if you don’t address the selection criteria we won’t be able to assess your application.